cheme/mydht/blog/process.md

-# MyDHT Refactoring And Threading
+# MyDHT Refactoring And Threading (part 1)

-Lastly I got some time in my hand (ended my previous job and looking to more low level programming), and took it to refactor some pretty terrible old project of mine.
+Lastly I got some time in my hand (ended my previous job and looking for more low level programming) to refactor some pretty terrible old project of mine.

 Even if the refactor is far from complete, the design and its primo implementation is.

+This post focus on [MyDHT](https://www.github.com/cheme/mydht) redesign,

 # Previous design

-One of those is MyDHT, the purpose was to design a library to run a distributed hash table, and as it evolves to key value peer to peer info exchange with multi-hop request proxying (query proxyied to none connected peers).
+The initial purpose of MyDHT project was to design a library to run a distributed hash table.
+It evolves to key value peer to peer info exchange with multi-hop request proxying (query proxyied to none connected peers).
-So it is finally a HashTable only if using a right Routing implementation.
+Before redesign, it finally was a HashTable only if using a right Routing implementation (eg mydht-btkad (currently broken)).
-Final goal was at the time to implement web of trust application upon this technical brick.
+Final goal was at the time to implement web of trust application upon this technical brick (some testing with broken mydht-wot).

-At the time I was less aware of asynch transport and design my lib upon standard rust api only :
+At the time I was less aware of asynch transport and used only standard rust api (blocking transport) :
+- a transport trait based upon rust tcp synch api, but with some very odd design.
+The odd design let me run it on udp with dirty tricks (reader containing the udp frame and read thread running from start on every one).
+I also give some attempt to use mio (asynch transport) but using it under this design had very few advantages and I dropped it when the coroutine crate I used at the time becames deprecated.
+So we got a read stream and a write stream : we allow unidirectionnal transport with one socket sending to dest peer and one other socket receiving from dest peer, but we also allow using the same socket depending on transport implementation (internally both read and write stream can use the same tcp socket and be spawn at the same time in transport)
-- a peer abstraction (related to transport for listening address obviously)
+- a peer abstraction (related to transport listening address obviously)
 - a keyval abstraction for content to be share (peer being obviously a keyval)
-- the transport trait was similar to tcp synch, but some very odd design let me run it on udp with dirty tricks (reader containing the udp frame and read thread running from start on every one).
-I also put some attempt to use mio (asynch transport) but using this design it had very less advantages and I dropped when the coroutine crate I used at the time becames deprecated.
-The main point here is that we got a read stream and a write stream and that both does not need to be spawn at the same time : we allow unidirectionnal transport resulting in one socket to send to peer two and one other socket to receive from peer two, but also using the same socket depending on transport implementation : therefore we dissociate sending and receiving process (also true in new design).
-- the encoding/decoding of Key Value was using Rust standard serialize which I switch to serde with my refacto.
-It allows many type of exchange (mainly use to test with json and binary (bincode crate)).
+- the encoding/decoding of Key Value was using Rust standard serialize abstraction which I switch to serde with my refacto.
+It allows many type of exchanges (actually test case runs only over json and binary (bincode crate)).
-- authentication scheme was broken (udp implementation was allowed by it) : with only two messages called ping and pong leading to a potential replay attack (new scheme run with ping - pong - pong).
+- authentication scheme was broken (udp implementation was allowed by it) : with only two messages called ping and pong leading to a potential dos replay attack, new scheme run with ping - pong - pong (three message).
 - rules were overly complicated and ill designed (it stay true but limited to kvstore service now)
 - some shadowing mechanism where implemented (refacto was done to use my 'readwrite-comp' lib which was totally inspired by this) allowing some forms of encryption over transport.
 - keyval and peer storage trait with cache trait and query cache trait, quite a mess by looking back, still have to redesign that
-- Route trait to decide which peers to query.
+- Route trait to decide which peers to query, same still need some redesign

 The schema bellow gives an idea of the running threads :

 ![previousdesign](./procs1.png)

-Missing from schema are a few single thread like Key/Value storage, or Peer storage (in routing table).
+Missing from schema are a few single thread like Key/Value storage, or Peer storage (in routing table), honestly I do not quite get this schema anymore, main things of interest are:

-Communication between thread used standard Mpsc, with Arc over peer and KeyVal, the sender being group in a 'RunningProcess' clonable struct it was pretty flexible and basically every thread could send message to every thread except the read and write threads which were driven by transport for the first and message proxied by peer management thread for the second.
+Communication between thread used standard Mpsc, with Arc over peer and KeyVal.
+The senders channel were group in a 'RunningProcess' clonable struct  : that was pretty flexible and basically every thread could send message to any thread, except the read and write threads as destination.
+Read thread was driven by transport and write message proxied by peer management thread to write thread.

-All thread where implemented as a single static function call (with a lot of parameter and generic type (generic type were group in few single generic trait by using associated trait later but it still look prety bad)).
+All thread where implemented as a single static function call (with a lot of parameter and generic type (generic type were grouped in a few single generic traits by using associated trait but it still looks prety bad)).

-Quickly it felt bad to open so many system thread and I put some dirty 'ClientMode' and 'ServerMode' enum (and their associated handle) to run in a new thread or in a batch of thread or in the same thread.
+Quickly opening unconditionnaly so many system thread felt as bad design and I put some dirty 'ClientMode' and 'ServerMode' enum (and their associated handle) to allow running read and write process in a new thread or in a batch of existing threads or as a local function call in the parent thread.
-Client and Server function call became fastly unintelligible (what I thought when rereading the project), and it even lead to change of 'Transport' trait by introducing a complicated 'start' function using a closure over the server thread called on reception of new connection.
+Client and Server function call became fastly unintelligible, and it requires to change of 'Transport' trait by introducing a circumvoluted 'start' function using a closure over the server (read) thread called on reception of a new connection.

- https://github.com/cheme/mydht/blob/8d2ff89d48ea9ef993524aabed7b666ba91f8160/src/procs/server.rs line 160 to 220 is a good illustration.
+https://github.com/cheme/mydht/blob/8d2ff89d48ea9ef993524aabed7b666ba91f8160/src/procs/server.rs line 160 to 220 is a good illustration of this point.

 # New design

-Being totally annoyed by use of thread everywhere (it is a library and I do not want to make those choice definitive), ClientMode and ServerMode were added.
-Looking back at it, it is close to unmaintanable and only there for Server and Client process.
+Being totaly annoyed by threads everywhere (it is a library and I do not want to make those choice definitive), ClientMode and ServerMode were added.
+Looking back at it, it is close to unmaintanable and only implemented for Server (read stream) and Client (write stream) process.

-So I got back at mydht with a few simple goals :
+This was one of my concerns while getting back at mydht, with a few simple goals :
-        - dependency upgrade : serde usage being the most obvious (all dependency were upgrade but a lot of subcrate are broken now)
+ - usage of future lib to simplify the thread model
  - actual usage of asynch transport
-        - usage of future lib to simplify the thread model
+ - dependencies upgrade : serde usage being the most obvious, new version of openssl (nice change in api but impacting)...

-Investigating the future lib lead me to tokio-core and tokio-service, I almost go this way but some of my plan at the time did not match (looking back at my final service abstraction it should have match exept for a few details) especially the idea that I wanted a more stream oriented transport trait (I want to plug my 'tunnel' lib other the transport but by using MyDHT internal peer management).
-I also had quite some fun using Mio (epoll for rust lib) directly and really liked the changes from when I tested it before.
+Investigating the 'future' crate and tokio ecosystem, I almost go that way but some of my plan at the time did not match (looking back at my final service abstraction it should have match except for a few details), especially the idea that I wanted a more stream oriented transport trait (I want to plug my 'tunnel' lib other the transport but by using MyDHT internal peer management).
-So I decide to run bare mio (no abstraction as I thought it would be a quick job) with very basic state and service (ideally service should simplify what was run with 'ClientHandle' and 'ServerHandle' before).
+I also had quite some fun using Mio (epoll for rust lib) directly and really liked the changes made to the api from the last time I tested it, and decide to run bare mio (no abstraction as I thought it would be a quick job) with very basic state and service (ideally service should simplify and replace what was run with 'ClientHandle' and 'ServerHandle' before).

-So started with transport trait redesign, I quickly felt uneasy as before : I should use an Arc here, this should run in another thread but not in all case...
-And I use a 'Service' thread which was inspired by service design and a suspend/yield mechanism inconsciously inspired by some of the future concept (especially the fact that when experimenting with future I add to unpark future thread at some point by keeping a thread handle).
+So started with transport trait redesign, I quickly felt as uneasy as before : I should use an Arc here, this should run in another thread but not in all case...
+And I use a 'Service' thread which was inspired by tokio service design and a suspend/yield mechanism inconsciously inspired by some of the future concept (especially the fact that when experimenting with future I add to unpark future thread at some point keep a thread handle).

 The point at first was to stop running those previous procs functions.
 Next it quickly lead to a service based approach (model has change quite a bit from the start but seems ok now (except the dissiciation of channel and service leading to very verbose things)).
 At end, it look similar to what remember of erlang OTP.

 ## Service traits

   * Service